 You may have heard the term slow fashion becoming more popular in recent months.
-With the national lockdown giving people a chance to rethink their shopping habits, our attention turned to the fashion industry.
 We take a look at the fashion industry, what slow fashion is, and why it’s so good for the planet.
 Keep reading to find out everything you need to know.

 What is Slow Fashion?

 Slow fashion refers to the intentional, ethical, sustainable fashion industry, as opposed to the perceived ‘fast’ consumption of high street and mainstream fashion.
 This movement blends the sustainable practices a brand can commit to with thoughtful shopping behaviour in consumers.
 Slow fashion is an idea which hopes to create an industry that benefits people as well as the planet.
 It is a movement that strives to make the entire fashion industry a slow one.